apache/fury-site/docs/guide/dart/schema-metadata.md

 ```

 Note: scalar types like `int`, `double`, and `bool` never benefit from reference tracking even if `ref: true` is set.

+An inherited `ref` annotation behaves exactly like the same annotation on a
+field declared directly by the concrete child.
+Inheritance does not introduce
+another reference-tracking mode or owner.

 ## `dynamic`